Doctoral Degree in Politics and International Affairs

-The Ph.D. in Politics and International Affairs is an interdisciplinary program designed to prepare students to teach at the university and college levels and to conduct high-level research in the academic and nonacademic sectors.
+The doctoral degree in politics and international affairs is an interdisciplinary program designed to prepare students to teach at the university and college levels and to conduct high-level research in the academic and nonacademic sectors.
 It combines a broad focus on international relations, comparative politics, American politics, and political theory with a critical understanding of institutions, rights, citizenship/identity, governance, global policy, and justice.
 Students work closely with faculty to frame their dissertation research and to advance their knowledge of their chosen fields of specialization.
 The program’s interdisciplinary approach to a variety of global issues provides a rich and open-ended opportunity to research current and past problems, movements, and transformations in politics.

 PLEASE NOTE: International students whose native language is not English and who want to be considered for a teaching assistantship must show proficiency in spoken English even if their TOEFL has been waived for admission to a graduate program.
-They will need to score at least a 26 on the spoken portion of the internet-based TOEFL (iBT).
+More information on the TOEFL requirement can be found under Admission Requirements in the graduate catalog.